amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 # }
 ```

-We're nearly there, we just have to wire up the sprite to the paddles.
+We're nearly there, we have to wire up the sprite to the paddles.
 We put it
 all together in the `on_start()` method:

 ```rust